New Providence, New Jersey: Local government

 New Providence is governed under the borough form of New Jersey municipal government, which is used in 218 municipalities (of the 564) statewide, making it the most common form of government in New Jersey.
 The governing body is comprised of the mayor and the borough council, with all positions elected at-large on a partisan basis as part of the November general election.
 The mayor is elected directly by the voters to a four-year term of office.
 The borough council includes six members elected to serve three-year terms on a staggered basis, with two seats coming up for election each year in a three-year cycle.
 The borough form of government used by New Providence is a "weak mayor / strong council" government in which council members act as the legislative body with the mayor presiding at meetings and voting only in the event of a tie.
 The mayor can veto ordinances subject to an override by a two-thirds majority vote of the council.
 The mayor makes committee and liaison assignments for council members, and most appointments are made by the mayor with the advice and consent of the council.

-As of 2025, the mayor of New Providence is Republican Allen B. Morgan, whose term of office ends December 31, 2026.
-Members of the New Providence Borough Council are Council President Lisa McKnight (R, 2026), Diane Bilicska (R, 2025), Matthew E. Cumiskey (R, 2027), Kathleen Dolan (D, 2027), Nadine Geoffroy (R, 2026), and Alex Kogan (R, 2025).
+As of 2026, the mayor of New Providence is Republican Allen B. Morgan, whose term of office ends December 31, 2026.
+Members of the New Providence Borough Council are Council President Nadine Geoffroy (R, 2026), Matthew E. Cumiskey (R, 2027), Kathleen Dolan (D, 2027), Brian Gardner (D, 2028), Alan Lerner (D, 2028), and Lisa McKnight (R, 2026).

-In January 2022, the borough council appointed Diane Bilicska to fill the seat expiring in December 2022 that became vacant after Michele Matsikoudis resigned from office to take a seat in the New Jersey General Assembly.